Spix0r/robofinder/README.md

 # Robofinder

-**Robofinder** is a Python script that allows you to search for and retrieve historical `robots.txt` files for any given website using Archive.org.
-This tool is particularly useful for security researchers and web archivists to discover previously accessible paths or directories that were once listed in a site's `robots.txt`.
+**Robofinder** is a powerful Python script designed to search for and retrieve historical `robots.txt` files from Archive.org for any given website.
+This tool is ideal for security researchers, web archivists, and penetration testers to uncover previously accessible paths or directories that were listed in a site's `robots.txt`.

 ## Features
 - Fetch historical `robots.txt` files from Archive.org.
 - Extract and display old paths or directories that were once disallowed or listed.
-- Option to save the output to a file.
+- Save results to a specified output file.
-- Silent mode for unobtrusive execution.
+- **Silent Mode** for unobtrusive execution.
-- Multi-threading support to speed up the search process.
+- Multi-threading support for faster processing.
+- Option to concatenate extracted paths with the base URL for easy access.
+- Debug mode for detailed execution logs.

 ## Installation

-### Using pipx
+### Using `pipx`
-The easiest way to install Robofinder is using pipx:
+Install Robofinder quickly and securely using `pipx`:
 ```bash
 pipx install git+https://github.com/Spix0r/robofinder.git
 ```

 ### Manual Installation
-Alternatively, you can install it manually:
+To install manually:
 ```bash
 git clone https://github.com/Spix0r/robofinder.git
 cd robofinder